alexjlockwood/AndroidDesignPatterns/_posts/2016-10-22-icon-animations.md

 ### Trimming stroked `path`s

-A lesser known property of stroked paths paths is that they can be trimmed. `VectorDrawable`s provide three additional attributes that can be animated to achieve some pretty cool effects:
+A lesser known property of stroked paths is that they can be _trimmed_.
+That is, given a stroked path, we can choose to hide or show portions of the path before drawing it to the dispaly.
+In Android, this is done using the three `<path>` attributes below, each of which can be animated to create some pretty awesome effects:

 | Property name            | Element type | Value type | Min value | Max value|
 |--------------------------|--------------|------------|-----------|-----------|